Table creation script¶

-- The transfer query script reads the raw copy of the Asset and inserts the information in the tables created by the previous script.
+- The DSU ingestion notebook (replacing the legacy transfer query script) reads the raw copy of the Asset and inserts the information in the tables created by the previous script.

 That means that all the Entities associated to the same Provider will share the same database but each Entity will have its own table and validation error table.

 The table creation script is generated and executed by the Python Notebook